warmana/cloudant-docs-fork/source/includes/basics/_index.md

 Cloudant on Bluemix Local is a NoSQL database-as-a-service (DBaaS) built from the ground up to scale globally, run non-stop, and handle a wide variety of data types like JSON, full-text, and geospatial.
 Cloudant is an operational data store optimized to handle concurrent reads & writes, and provide high availability and data durability.

 ####Prerequisites
-Before you install Cloudant on Bluemix Local, ensure that your environment adheres to the following requirements.
+To ensure that Cloudant on Bluemix Local functions properly, ensure that you follow these requirements with your installation.

 *	Use a Debian version 8 operating system for deployed virtual machines.
 *	Use one of the supported VMware platforms, either version 5.5 or 6.0.